 ACCOMMODATIONS: You will stay at our Little Sand Bay Base Camp.
 At night you will sleep in a comfortable platform tent in a secluded area.
 Typically, there are 3 people per 4-person tent.
 Our Little Sand Bay Base Camp has very nice bathrooms and shower facilities with hot water.

-TYPE OF TRAVEL/DISTANCE: No previous kayak or yoga experience is needed to complete this trip.
+ACTIVITIES ON YOUR TRIP: No previous kayak or yoga experience is needed to complete this trip.
 Multiple yoga sessions will be offered each day.
 An average day’s travel consists of 3-5 paddling hours, depending on weather conditions.
 When you are not doing Yoga, you will hike or paddle in large Current Design or Eddyline sea kayaks.

 EQUIPMENT AND CLOTHING: If you are new to outdoor activities, you need not spend a lot of money on gear.
 Wilderness Inquiry will provide all necessary kayaking and camping equipment.
 All you need to provide is your personal gear, such as clothing and a sleeping bag.
 A detailed equipment list will be sent to you upon confirmation of your participation.
 If you need to borrow personal gear, that can be arranged at no additional fee.